 Helping You with Your Insurance Complaint

 The Texas Department of Insurance helps consumers resolve complaints against insurance companies, health maintenance organizations (HMOs), insurance agents, and adjusters.
-Each year, we help more than 30,000 consumers get more than $35 million in additional claim payments and refunds.
+Each year, we help thousands of Texans get millions of dollars in additional claim payments and refunds.

 To file a complaint, visit our website.